About Newborn Screening in Vermont

 The Vermont Department of Health has put together this website to provide information about newborn screening, including frequently asked questions, information and resources for families and health care providers, and about the variety of programs which support families.

-For more information, please contact our Newborn Screening Program.
+For more information: Contact our Newborn Screening Program.

 - Frequently Asked Questions